-2. Aim of this guidance
+2. Aim of this Guidance

-This guidance applies to the Luss and West Loch Lomondside area of the National Park, shown on Map 1 on page 5.
+This guidance applies to the Luss and West Loch Lomondside area of the National Park, as shown on Map 1 [Map to be added showing the Area covering the North of Arden to the North side of Luss as on Page 18 of the Luss Estate Strategic Development Framework].
 It sets out the strategy for new development in this area and provides guidance on how planning policies will be applied, or varied, within Luss and the surrounding area.

 The area covered by this guidance is largely in the ownership of one main landowner; Luss Estates Company.
-Apart from the village of Luss, all of this land is located within the countryside, and is guided by criteria based planning policies in the Local Development Plan
+Apart from the village of Luss, all of this land is located within the countryside, and is guided by criteria based planning policies in the Proposed Plan.